- City Government

 Step 4.
 Issuance and Payment

 There are many factors that determine Business Tax Receipt costs.
 Some Business Tax Receipt types have a flat fee while others are determined by the number of units in the business (seats, sq. ft. inventory etc.) The Building Division will assess the tax fee based on the business classification.
 See the Fee Classification Schedule (PDF) for further details.

-- Home Based Business Applications: In most cases walk-in submissions are processed the same day, based on each specific business requirements and documents.
+- Home Based Business Applications: In most cases submissions are processed within 24-48 hours, based on each specific business requirements and documents necessary for processing.

 - Commercial Business Locations Applications: Are subject to an inspection of the business location prior to issuing the tax receipt, inspections are conducted on a daily basis, business owners are responsible for coordinating the inspection with the Building Division.